Category

 • Supply chain: Are there vulnerabilities in your physical security that may create supply chain risks and interrupt business operations?

-Once you have a handle on the risks your company faces, you can assess which threats are the most realistic.
+Once you have a handle on your company’s risks, you can assess the most realistic threats.
 The two most important factors to consider are the likelihood of a threat materializing and its potential impact on your business.
-For example, a meteor striking your office would be devastating, but the event is unlikely enough to more or less ignore.
+For example, a meteor striking your office would be devastating, but the event is unlikely enough to be more or less ignored.

 While assessing threats, you’ll look for potential vulnerabilities and ways to fix them with security measures.
 For example, a retail establishment in an urban environment would view theft as a key threat.
 The occasional stolen candy bar won’t put anyone out of business, but losses add up over time.
 With that in mind, they’d look at retail loss-prevention strategies in the context of their business to minimize theft, such as: